Last updated on November 30th, 2021 at 11:52 am

 As well as having to deal with the physical injuries, Mr W has suffered with severe psychological injuries, including anxiety, avoidance behaviour and post-traumatic stress disorder (PTSD).
 His change in personality and loss of confidence mean that he lost his job, and, as he has not been able to maintain similar positions, he had to rethink his life, eventually moving away from the area to start a different career.

 Following the accident, Mr W contacted Graysons to see if he could claim compensation.
-Mark took up his case and contacted the engineering company.
+We took up his case and contacted the engineering company.
 The company fought Mr W’s claim all the way, saying that it was his own fault for entering the premises.
-Mark was able to prove that the company had not made proper provision for a guard dog.
+We were able to prove that the company had not made proper provision for a guard dog.
 The Guard Dogs Act 1975 makes it clear that any company that keeps a guard dog must have a handler capable of controlling the dog and must clearly sign its existence at the entrance to the building.
 The company was clearly in breach of these requirements.
-Mark issued proceedings against the engineering company but it eventually agreed to settle the case and Mark negotiated the figure of £9,500.
+We issued proceedings against the engineering company but it eventually agreed to settle the case and we negotiated the figure of £9,500.
 The matter was also investigated by the police.